9 min read

 Why do babies get diarrhea and fevers when they teeth?

+The real question is: does teething genuinely cause diarrhea and fevers?
+Or is this just an old wives’ tale?
+That teething causes a whole host of health problems - like coughing, sneezing, diarrhea or inconsolable crying - has long been taken for granted.
+In recent years, however, research has revealed that some of these “truths” are probably more likely myths.
+Teething babies indeed experience discomfort that can lead to fussiness or some difficulty falling asleep.
+But most doctors agree that normal teething does not cause acute pain - it’s more of a dull pain that can be treated with teething toys, infant Tylenol or simply by distracting your baby with a game.
+If your baby is grumpy all day and disinterested in engaging in other activities, she may be ill, not just teething.
 So how do you tell the difference between teething pains and something serious?
 If your baby’s fever is running at 102 degrees Fahrenheit (38.8 degrees Celsius) or higher, if she’s experiencing congestion, sleep disturbance, coughing, or vomiting, it’s best to call or visit the doctor in order to rule out a more serious problem like an ear infection.
 Furthermore, if your baby is having diarrhea, it’s likely because of something like a tummy virus or food intolerance or allergy.
 Some teething babies may experience loose stools from swallowing all of the extra saliva teething produces, but if your baby’s bowel movements are more numerous, explosive or accompanied by blood or mucus, consult your pediatrician.
+If your baby’s symptoms last longer than a few days - and no tooth erupts - then something else besides teething might be happening.

-“My son’s amber teething necklace worked wonders for him.
-He would wear it and not even realize it was there.” –Molly, Hickory, NC
+"My son's amber teething necklace worked wonders for him.
+He would wear it and not even realize it was there." --Molly, Hickory, NC

 How to relieve teething pain: The most effective teething remedies